 Marital status can be single, married, common-law, separated, widowed or divorced.
 See "Pension Partner" for further information.

-The unique number assigned to you by Alberta Pensions Services Corporation's (APS) pension administration system.
-The Member ID is printed on publications sent after January 2004, including your annual statement, enrolment package or benefit estimate package.
+The unique number assigned to you by APS' current pension administration system.
+The identifier is printed on publications sent after May 2016, including your pension highlights (annual statement) or Termination Statement Estimate.

 Your status under the Plan.
 See active member, deferred member and suspended member.

 mypensionplan is a secure website that provides active members and deferred members of the Public Service Pension Plan with access to personalized pension information.

 The normal form is the base from which all other pension options are calculated.
 At present the normal form of pension is the Single Lifetime Guaranteed At Least 5 Years.
 All other optional forms of pension are the actuarial equivalent of the current normal form.